-Lots of people say to me that they bet the best thing about my job is being outdoors; or the views on my journey to work; or working at The Sill with its innovative design features.
+Lots of people say to me that they bet the best thing about my job in the National Park is being outdoors; or the views on my journey to work; or working at The Sill with its innovative design features.

 Well, of course they are all fab things, but the very best thing about my job is sharing all those things and more with others.

 This blog is a look back at past great days out with great people who we look forward to welcoming back as soon as possible as I know they are missing us too.

 The Comfrey Project is an oasis of growing near the centre of Gateshead.
 It “provides refugees and asylum seekers with a safe, welcoming environment which promotes personal well-being through a sense of belonging”.
 At the Park we have tried to replicate that aim when inviting their gardening group and their refugee group to visit The Sill and take part in activities.
 The learning went two ways.
 Whilst the group learnt why using peat based products are harmful to the environment, I learnt that those 50,000 domestic sheep that are grazing our National Park share a heritage with the Mouflon, a native sheep of Iran and Iraq!

 National Park Staff have been welcomed back to the Comfrey Project to deliver creative workshops and eat delicious food.

 This April we were really looking forward to hosting a performance of From Sill to Sea, a show fusing acting and animation inspired by the mythology of Northumberland.